 As part of this process, the District must annually adopt a proposed Operations and Maintenance Budget prior to June 15th and transmit the same to the Clerk of the Board of County Commissioners of Pasco County, Florida.
 After a minimum of 60 days after the submittal to the County, the District must conduct at least one public hearing to allow for public comment and testimony relating to the proposed Operations and Maintenance Budget.
 After the public hearing, the Board of Supervisors may adopt the Operations and Maintenance Budget and levy the assessments necessary to fund that adopted Operations and Maintenance Budget.

-The link below is to the chart which depicts the O&M Assessments for the current Fiscal Year, which runs from October 1, 2017 through September 30, 2018.
+The link below is to the ADOPTED FY 2022 Budget, which depicts the O&M Assessments for the current Fiscal Year, which runs from October 1, 2021 through September 30, 2022.
 It is important to know that O&M Assessment is variable depending upon the annual Operations and Maintenance Budget adopted for a given fiscal year.